Utah Warriors

-The Utah Warriors are a professional rugby union team that competes in Major League Rugby, the top-level rugby union competition in the United States and Canada that played its first season in 2018.
-The team is based in Salt Lake City, Utah, and was founded in 2010 as Utah Warriors (Rugby Super League) and re-refounded in 2017 by Rugby Utah Ventures.
+The Utah Warriors were an American professional rugby union team based in Herriman, Utah, that competed in Major League Rugby (MLR).
+The team was founded in 2010 as the Utah Warriors of the Rugby Super League and re-founded in 2017 by Rugby Utah Ventures.
+On November 4, 2025, the team announced they had withdrawn from the 2026 Major League Rugby Season and suspended operations.

 Home field

-The Utah Warriors play at Zions Bank Stadium in Herriman, Utah, which has a seating capacity of 5,000.
+The Utah Warriors played at Zions Bank Stadium in Herriman, Utah, which has a seating capacity of 5,000.
 The adjacent training facility includes two full-sized indoor turf fields.
-The Warriors share the venue with Real Monarchs, a USL Championship team affiliated with Real Salt Lake.
+The Warriors shared the venue with Real Monarchs, an MLS Next Pro team affiliated with Real Salt Lake.

 Broadcasts

-2019 home games were shown on KMYU a CBS affiliate station owned by the Sinclair Broadcast Group.
-Jarom Jordan and Jonny Linehan were the on air talent.
+2019 home games were shown on KMYU, a CBS affiliate station owned by Sinclair Broadcast Group.
+Jarom Jordan and Jonny Linehan were the on-air talent.